 However, not all chronic pain sufferers can trace their pain experiences to one source.
 It may be a combination of health conditions that coexist or may be a result of previous injuries or infections.
 It is important for the patient to discuss their medical history in detail with their provider.
 This discussion will help providers to best determine the cause(s) of their chronic pain.

 While individuals suffering from chronic pain may feel limited, their treatment plans do not have to be.
 There are many new and innovative therapy options available for patients to explore for the most effective results.
-It is vital to find a comprehensive pain management program or practice that provides a constructive environment.
+It is vital to find a comprehensive pain management program or practice that provides exceptional patient care.
 This environment should allow patients to begin addressing their debilitating condition.

 Various comprehensive pain therapy can be utilized independently and/or in combination with each other.
 Some of these effective methods are: